francistalbot/flask_damco/README.md

 php artisan key:generate
 php artisan serve
 ```
+## Notes
+The Damco account's language should be set to English.
+When so, the flask_damco search will return results in the correct language whether the client's browser is set to French or English.
+Otherwise, if the Damco account is set to French, the search will only return results when the browser is set to French as well.

 ## Acknowledgements
 This application was inspired and derives code from both [Flask Babac](https://github.com/normcyr/flask_babac) and [Recherche Babac](https://github.com/normcyr/recherche_babac2).